skellis46/slipbox/improvisation and the threshold of the self.md

 - desk-based
 - reflection with the other participant
 - type of MPI with Rosemary Lee (emerging from experience with Siobhan Davies 16 April 2026 -- by chance)

-### Interruptions and re-selfing
-- Alarm, noise, pain, cameras, witnesses.
-- Why interruption reveals the threshold rather than negating it.

-### Conditions
-- Training, familiarity, commitment.
-- Why these enable without guaranteeing.
-- Briefly introduce authentic movement only insofar as it matters here.

 ### Markers